pngchen/CSYE7245/README.md

 # CSYE7245
-This is assignments of CSYE7245
+This is assignment of CSYE7245